reynaldipane/orgs-comments/README.md

 ```

 ### Get Organization's Comment

+*NOTE:* If you are accessing this endpoint through deployed app in serverless, and you happen to use postman, please make sure to set the request body to the `none`.
+Or you'll get `Bad Request` error

 Use this endpoint to get list of comments for the organization in the request param